 ‘I know about him!
 His son Leif discovered America!’
 Missy squeals.

-‘Very exciting…’ Granny mumbles, leaning back in Magnus’s arms, sipping her wine.
+‘Very exciting…’ Granny mumbles, rolling her eyes.
+She leans back in Magnus’s arms and sips her wine.

 ‘Yeah… very.
 Their son was born in Eystribyggð, not far from where the capital, Nuuk, is now.
 But Yggve was not the kind of man to let go.
 He finally caught up with them, slaughtered the unfaithful couple and for some reason took the child with him back to Iceland where he raised him as his own son…’ He downs his glass of wine.
 ‘We’d better get going, if we’re to get back before nightfall…’